Christmas Garland: Paper Holly Leaves

-When I think about how I am going to decorate each year, the biggest factor is that whatever I do, it has to be a bit old-fashioned.
-I prefer the vintage look – it brings back fond Christmas memories from my childhood.
+When I think about how I am going to decorate my home for Christmas each year, the biggest factor is that whatever I do, I like to add a few old-fashioned or vintage look for the holidays – it brings back fond Christmas memories from my childhood.

 I always pick out a color scheme each year.
-Last year I used lots of turquoise and pink.
 This year I am going to use black, white, and my favorite color of green.

 Holly is a universally appealing symbol of the holidays, but I gave it a vintage twist.
 Since I don’t use red in my decor, I chose to make a holly garland out of vintage looking paper that I made in Photoshop and then added lots of glitter.

-l love glitter at the holidays and not just any glitter, but white that has opalescent tints.
+l love using glitter for holiday decorations and not just any glitter, but white that has opalescent tints.

 Once printed and cut out, the holly leaves link together – no tape or staples needed.
 When the holidays are over, the garland can be quickly taken apart and stored to use for another year.

-*** Look what a reader, Laurie-Jean made after reading my post.
-Don’t you love how she added her own style to the garland?
+Look what reader, Laurie-Jean made after reading my post.
+Don’t you love how she added her own style to make her garland?
 It is so pretty.

 How to Make a Paper Holly Leaf Christmas Garland